- Not a substitute for professional veterinary help.

 4. Before training, address your dog’s daily needs and stress levels

 “Providing therapeutic enrichment helps your dogs both meet their mental and physical breed-specific needs,” says Vento.
-For example, exercising your dog and providing play time with toys that meet their herding or prey-driven needs so they understand there is a time for play vs. train vs. relax.
-Distinguishing between these times may help them react more calmly around the cat.
+For example, exercise your dog and provide play time with toys that meet their herding or prey-drive needs.

 Look out for any additional reactive behaviors, such as barking at indoor noises, that are adding to your dog’s stress.
-You may need to address those behaviors first so your dog is calm enough to learn commands around a cat.
+You may need to address those behaviors first so your dog is calm enough to learn to respond to cues around a cat.

 “Start in an environment that is quiet and relaxing for the dog, before introducing the cat,” says Forday.
 After your dog is reliably responding to you, up the distractions with other toys, people, or foods.
 From there you can slowly introduce the cat into the room.